ShoM26/ShoM26/README.md

-- 👋 Hi, I’m @ShoM26
+- 👋 Hi, I’m Merrick Shorter
-- 👀 I’m interested in Data Visualization and Computer Programming
+- 👀 I’m interested in Computer Programming and Data Visualization
-- 🌱 I’m currently learning Data Visualization and furthering my knowledge in many programming languages
+- 🌱 I’m currently aiming to be proficient in C++/Java/Python/Assembly Language/SQL and mastering Tableau
 - 📫 How to reach me mlshorter17@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...